 White, black, and gray grout colors tend to be the most popular, but brighter grout colors can completely change the look of a tiled surface.
 They're also a good option for ambitious but cautious home remodelers.

-"Many homeowners who feel that bold patterns on tile might be a bit too much could find a nice middle ground in opting for colorful grout," says Jerry DiFabrizio, president of Florida-based Tampa Tile.
+"Many homeowners who feel that bold patterns on tile might be a bit too much could find a nice middle ground in opting for colorful grout," says Jerry DiFabrizio, former president and owner of Florida-based Tampa Tile.
 For people in that category, committing to a colorful grout with neutral tiles (even trusty subway tiles) might feel less daunting and less permanent.

-Any color beyond the neutral trifecta—golds and oranges are popular—feels very fresh and contemporary, in a way that can easily lean toward bold and unexpected.
+Any color beyond the neutral trifecta—gold and orange are popular—feels very fresh and contemporary, in a way that can easily lean toward bold and unexpected.
 There's a huge range of color options out there; The Home Depot offers 40 color options, including blue, green, and brown shades, in just one grout product.
 More surprising colors—and even glitter grout, which certainly isn't for everyone—are out there, but may require a little searching.

 One caveat: Playful, unexpected grout colors can require a little extra upkeep, especially if a room relies on that colorful grout to maintain its pleasant appearance.
-White grout is so popular because it can be cleaned thoroughly and scrubbed with chemicals and bleach, which can strip out color, without losing its visual appeal.
+White grout is so popular because it can be thoroughly cleaned and scrubbed with chemicals and bleach (which can strip out color) without losing its visual appeal.
 Bright grout colors—and even black and gray grout—will require a little extra maintenance to maintain their hues.
 Learning how to clean grout correctly, and often without popular cleaning products, will be key.

 "Many DIY blogs recommend using a colorant pen to paint the grout, but just painting over the grout is unlikely to have good results," DiFabrizio says.
 "It's usually better to have professional help if you want your colorful grout to look good and last a long time."